jonstraveladventures/apnea-trainer/README.md

 - **Listen to your body** - some discomfort is normal, but stop if you feel unsafe
 - **Always train with a buddy or in a safe environment**
 - **Consult with a medical professional before starting breath-hold training**
+- **EVIDENCE-BASED PROTOCOLS**: While this app uses research-validated training methods, individual responses vary and professional instruction is recommended
+- **MAXIMAL TRAINING CAUTION**: Maximal breath-hold training should only be performed with proper supervision and safety protocols

 ### ⚖️ LIABILITY DISCLAIMER